Penang Street Art Guide & Map

 Where To Start Finding Street Art In Penang?

 Firstly, you should know that the street art listed on my map below and shown in my photos are only some of the many murals and street art displays to be discovered in George Town.
-It is difficult to provide an exact count of the number of street art items currently on the scene as they are continually evolving.
-New murals are always being created while older ones fade.

 Getting Around In Penang

 It’s possible to hire a bicycle or to take a rickshaw or ‘trishaw’ ride or to join an organised street art tour but one of the easiest and most relaxed ways to explore the street art in and around Georgetown Penang is by walking.
-Part of the joy of exploring is the element of surprise in finding street art in unexpected alleys and walkways.

 So do wander the streets around Armenian Street, including Chulia Street, Ah Quee Street, and Muntri Street, to discover hidden artworks and installations.
-Keep an eye out for signs and arrows that point you in the direction of street art.

-To assist you in a self-guided walking tour, I’ve included a Penang Street Art Guide and Map designed on Google Maps showing all the locations of all my own favourite street murals in Georgetown.
-Okay.
-Let’s go.
-Don’t forget to take photos!
+To assist you in a self-guided walking tour, just below I’ve included a Penang Street Art Guide and Map designed on Google Maps showing all the locations of all my own favourite street murals in Georgetown.

 Penang Street Art Guide & Map